yl-whosit/cmd_eval/README.md

 ## Adds `/eval` command

 `/eval` takes lua code as argument and executes it.
 It will echo your command and show it's output and returned value.
 Each player gets their own "global" environment so they can't interfere with other user's envs by accident (exposed as `cmd_eval.e[player_name]`).

+Type `/eval help` to see the built-in help.

 ## Some nice features:
 ### Expression/statement agnostic